 Nick Skweres

 We have police officers from the Darien Police Department.
 We have Officer Nick Skweres (Darien’s Dare Officer) who spends an entire class with the students explaining how to be safe at home, outside the home, in automobiles, at the playground or at school.
 He also discusses internet precautions no matter what age student he is working with at the time.
 Officer Skweres reinforces our stranger danger, abduction and other types of safety.
 He does it in such a way that it does not scare the child.
-This is very important for the age students we have during our nine day program.
+This is very important for the age students we have during our five day program.
 He spends a great deal of time explaining his duties as an officer and also shows the students his police car and all the equipment he carries.
 He also explains all the equipment on his uniform.

 Nick is married and has two sons.
 His wife is a teacher in the area.
 We have known Nick for some time.
 He was once one of our “teen volunteers”.
 Nick also brings in the canine officer and that teaches the students exactly what a police dog does to help people, an important lesson for all of our students.